These dairy free mashed potatoes are creamy and delicious without using milk, butter, cream, or sour cream!

 Boil your Potatoes, peel them, and put them into a Sauce-pan, mash them well: To two Pounds of Potatoes put a Pint of Milk, a little Salt, stir them well together, take care they don’t stick to the Bottom, then take a quarter of a Pound of Butter, stir in and serve it up.

 While the Art of Cookery originated in England, it was very popular in the Thirteen Colonies as well in America after the War of Independence.

-In fact, Benjamin Franklin, Thomas Jefferson and George Washington all with owned copies of it.
+In fact, Benjamin Franklin, Thomas Jefferson, and George Washington all owned copies of it.

 About Dairy Free Mashed Potatoes

-While mashed potato don’t have to contain dairy, they almost always do.
+While mashed potatoes don’t have to contain dairy, they almost always do.